-- 1. University Application: Prospective students shall complete an application for admission into undergraduate and graduate programs. - 2.
-All prospective students are required to complete the necessary international visa status documentation and this may satisfy the requirements set forth in BOR Policy 3.1.1 Resident and Nonresident Classification of Students. - 3.
-Immunization Records: Students must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2. - 4.
+- 1. Prospective students shall complete an application for admission into undergraduate and graduate programs. - 2.
+All prospective students are required to complete the necessary international visa status documentation and this may satisfy the requirements set forth in BOR Policy 3.1.1. - 3.
+Immunization Records: Student must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2. - 4.
 Undergraduate Records: - 4.1.
 Evidence of successful high school completion or standardized exam(s), or - 4.2.
-Evidence of a minimum of twenty-four (24) credit hours of satisfactory college work from an accredited accepted institution. - 5.
+Evidence of a minimum of 24 credit hours of satisfactory college work from an accredited accepted institution. - 5.
 Graduate Records: - 5.1.
 BOR Policy 2.2.1.11 governs the graduate admission process.
 The institutions may have additional graduate school requirements.